puffedo/jaggr/README.md

 world"-agreement to fix broken builds before doing anything else.

-However, there are less critical jobs, like build jobs for experimental branches or long living feature branches owned by individual developers, where a failed build should not stop the world.
+However, there are less critical jobs, like build jobs for experimental branches or long living feature branches owned by individual developers, where a failed job should not stop the world.

 The Jenkins Claim plugin can help with the team-owned jobs: Jenkins jobs can be configured to be claimable, so any developer can claim a broken build, telling the others that they can continue doing something else.